opsmop/opsmop/README.md

 Status
 ======

-* We will be open to pull requests and bug reports starting December 1.
+* Now open for pull requests!
+* Extensive help for new contributors available in December 2019, stop by the forum!
+* Pull and Push features under active development
-* Documentated language features locked in by January 2019
+* Documentated language features mostly locked in by January 2019
 * Tagged release in Feburary 2019

 If you like where this is going, now is the time to join up with thoughts